Cabji/kvs_notes/oop_design_ideas-debug_messages_in_classes.md

 </code></pre>
 If you follow this method, your program will only advance further into the nested levels of if (...) { } statements when all the needed data is avaiable, and/or when the user wants specific things to happen (done by changing settings).
 Any time that data is missing, the program will output a debug message telling you what's gone wrong and where it went wrong.

+<h2>The Debug Toggle</h2>

+Next, you probably want to employ a variable to toggle debug output on and off.
+This is simply done by creating the toggle value and then using an if () conditional with the debug command:

+<pre></code>%debug = $true

+//...

+else
+{
+	if (%debug == $true) {debug -c "Argument 0 was not found.
+Check data and try again.";}
+}</code></pre>

+Notice that I have used a semi-colon at the end of the debug command.
+If you don't use it in a single-line statement in KVS, it will throw red errors at you, so you need to use it in these instances, even though KVS doesn't required semi-colons strictly!

+<h2>Debugging in Class Objects</h2>

+Using a debug variable like this works OK in Script Tester and simple scripts, but what about when you start building more advanced scripts using classes, objects and namespaces?
+It makes more sense to create a debug toggle variable as a class member rather than using some external, (probably) global variable.
+Inside the constructor of your top-level class for your project, you would declare a debug toggle member:

+<pre><code>@%debug = $true</code></pre>

+Anywhere you need to check the debug toggle value inside your class code, you can simply do:

+<pre></code>else
+{
+	if (@%debug == $true) {debug -c "Your debug message here.";}
+}</code></pre>

+You can also check the debug value from <i>outside</i> the class, but you need to reference it in absolute form:

+<pre><code>%kvsCustomObject = $new(myCustomClass)
+if (%kvsCustomObject->%debug == $true) {debug -c "This debug message was generated from outside the class object.";}</code></pre>

+<h3>Debugging Across Multiple Classes in the Same Namespace</h3>

+Namespaces in KVS let you group Classes together into something like a single project space.
+If you were scripting a project called "Cabji's KVIrc Improvement Scripts" you might make a Namespace called "ckis".
+Under this Namespace in the Class Editor in KVIrc, you would add/create all the classes you want and the code to do all the improved things.

+When I start a new project, first I create an appropriately named namespace, then I create a class called "main" (because I originally learned C++ years ago).
+This main class is always the basis of my script/program and every builds out from there.
+In the constructor of the main class, the debug toggle member is made:

+<pre><code>// projectnamespace::main::constructor
+@%debug = $true</code></pre>

+As the project grows, additional Classes will or may be made.
+Once we make these additional Classes, we run into a <i>scoping</i> problem with our debug messaging system.
+When we execute a function that is from a different Class in our project's Namespace, if we want it to output debug messages we have to decide how to access the debug toggle member value.

+<h4>The Sub-Par Ways to Read teh Debug Toggle Value</h4>

+There are some ways of doing this debug messaging which